babonet13/HostYourNode/HowTo/0_UnderstandPrerequisites/readme.md

 Description (What ?) :
 --
-There is 3 kinds of differents prerequisites :
+You must check 3 differents kinds of prerequisites :
 <table>
     <thead>
         <tr>